gadgetron/gadgetron.github.io/tutorial.md

 $ docker run -t --name gt1 --detach --volume $(pwd):/opt/data gadgetron/ubuntu_1404_cuda75
 {% endhighlight %}

 For a complete list of all the `docker run` options, please refer to the Docker [documentation](https://docs.docker.com/engine/reference/run/).
 The `-t` attaches a pseudo TTY to the container to enable us to have command line access (see later), `--detach` puts the container in the background, `--name` gives the container a convenient name (we will use that later), and `--volume $(pwd):/opt/data` maps the current directory (`pwd`) into a folder called `/opt/data` inside the container.
 If you execute that command from a folder where you have to data to process, you will have access to that data inside the container.

-If you now type:
+If you would like to map some other folder than your current directory, you would type:

+{% highlight shell %}
+$ docker run -t --name gt1 --detach --volume /path/you/would/like/to/mount:/opt/data gadgetron/ubuntu_1404_cuda75
+{% endhighlight %}

+After starting the container, you can verify that it is running:

 {% highlight shell %}
 $ docker ps